 Another challenge that these small businesses have been experiencing due to Coronavirus is the lack of funds to finance the marketing process.
 Online platforms pose significant challenges due to their competitiveness and the high cost of advertising, which has limited most small businesses.

 Another challenge that small businesses have faced due to the Coronavirus is working within manual accounting.
 For instance, the growth of people working from home has been evident during Coronavirus, and it appears that the increase will continue for long after the worst of the pandemic has ended.
 However, for small companies that are already dependent on physical records and manual accounting, the need for remote working has generated some complications.
 According to Amit, the business has been heading onto the internet from its initiation page number.
 Traditionally, computer-based accounting is set aside for significant enterprises.
-At the same time, everyone else held manual records of ledgers.
+At the same time, everyone else held manual records of ledgers. ????
 Still, the introduction of software services and the new technology accounting platforms has enabled companies of all sizes to work online.
 Businesses that we're unable to operate from their offices due to lockdown may have faced a backlog in their accounts, which many small businesses are now trying to rebound.
 As a result, now is the best time to be involved in the evolution away from manual accounting.

 According to Liguori and Thomas, lacking a strategic business plan is also the main challenge in the business page number (5).
 For several years, having a robust strategic plan and a lot of thinking poured into it has become an absolute must for small businesses.
 Coronavirus has caused disorder in corporations, but many small businesses have struggled and failed because they lacked a strategic strategy to determine and grasp what they need to do to succeed.
 Without a strategic business plan, other businesses lose reliable data.
 For instance, various figures and facts about how the business is running, sudden emergencies may also arise from lack of the plan, and the business may find it difficult to change; however, if a small business does not have the suitable strategy, then it is the right time to come up with one.